Authenticating with OAuth Protocol

 AUTO_CREATE_USER_ON_SUCCESSFUL_LOGIN=true # default is false

-Read more about Environment Variables.
+Read more about Configuration Parameters.

 OAuth with Auth0

-Humio can be configured to authenticate users through Auth0.
+LogScale can be configured to authenticate users through Auth0.
 For more details on how Auth0 works with third party identity providers and advanced usages, please check out the Auth0 documentation.

 Auth0 keeps information about your users.
 This may require you to have a Data Processing Agreement with Auth0.
-If all you need is Google and GitHub, you can use Humio's built-in support for several providers and avoid storing your users' personal data with a third party provider.
+If all you need is Google and GitHub, you can use LogScale's built-in support for several providers and avoid storing your users' personal data with a third party provider.

-Create a Humio App
+Create a LogScale App

 Find your application's configuration.
 Under the application's